Welcome to a tutorial on how to import SQL files. So you have downloaded an SQL file from the Internet, and don’t know how to import it?

 mysql -u USER -p DATABASE < PATH/FILE.SQL.

-For the Windows users, if you get the “MySQL is not recognized” error, you will need to add the Mysql folder into the system path.
+For Windows users, if you get the “MySQL is not recognized” error, you will need to add the MySQL folder to the system path.

 DOWNLOAD & INSTALLATION

 You can get the latest version of MySQL Workbench from the official MySQL website.
-Installation is very straightforward.
-Pretty much just launch the installer and hit “next”.
+Installation is very straightforward, just launch the installer and hit “next”.

-STEP 3.
-DATA IMPORT > SELECT FILE > SELECT DATABASE > START
+SELECT FILE > SELECT DATABASE > START IMPORT

 This final method is another tool that is made in PHP – If you have installed the XAMPP server, then you already have it.